enterstudio/maxmind-geo-ip/README.md

 maxmind-geo-ip-bundle
 =====================
-A symfony bundle for geo location with the maxmind geo database.
+A symfony bundle for geo localization with the maxmind geo database.

 Installation
 -----------